hutchutchutch/prob/archive/product_vision/product_vision_2.md

 The User Journey - Implementation Details
 Act 1: The Problem Statement
-Sarah opens Prob on her Mac.
+Sarah opens GoldiDocs on her Mac.
 The application launches instantly thanks to Tauri's native performance.
 She's greeted by the ProblemInput component: typescript// The canvas shows a demo of the full workflow const demoNodes = createDemoNodes(); // 5 personas, 3 pain points, 5 solutions const demoEdges = createDemoEdges(); // Animated connections